fabianmax/car-classification/blog/Blog_Part_1_Transfer_Learning_with_ResNet.md

 model = ResNet50V2(weights='imagenet')
 ```

 We can then use this model to make predictions for images.
 It is essential that the images fed to the prediction method are scaled identically to the images used for training.
 The different **ResNet models** are trained on different input scales.
 It is thus essential to apply the correct image preprocessing.
 The module `keras.application.resnet_v2` contains the method `preprocess_input` which should be used when using a ResNetV2 network.
 This method expects the image arrays to be of type float and have values in **[0, 255]**.
-Using the appropriately pre-processed input, we can then use the built-in predict method to obtain predictions given an image stored at `filepath`:
+Using the appropriately pre-processed input, we can then use the built-in predict method to obtain predictions given an image stored at `filename`:

 ```python
 from tensorflow.keras.applications.resnet_v2 import preprocess_input